-6. Create the TestNav configuration.
+7. Create the TestNav configuration.

-The TestNav configuration will notify the student device where to access test content from the precaching machine once content becomes available.
+The TestNav configuration enables you to set up Response File Backup Locations.
+If ProctorCache is used, the TestNav configuration will notify the student device where to access test content from the precaching machine once content becomes available.
 You may also change the default save location for encrypted backup files for TestNav in the TestNav configuration.